-Proposed Guidance 4: If responsible entities set thresholds for the activation of antidilution LMTs, those thresholds should be appropriate and sufficiently prudent so as not to result in any material dilution impact in the fund.
+Guidance 4: If responsible entities set thresholds for the activation of anti-dilution LMTs, those thresholds should be appropriate and sufficiently prudent so as not to result in any material dilution impact on the fund.

 Recommendation 8: The responsible entity's liquidity risk management process must be supported by strong and effective governance.